Zero-Human Demonstration End-to-end Autonomous Driving with Trajectory Scorer: Experiments

 where $s$ is the current state and $a$ is a 4-second trajectory.
 The penalty metric set $S_{\mathrm{pen}}$ is applied multiplicatively and includes No-at-fault Collisions (NC), Drivable Area Compliance (DAC), Driving Direction Compliance (DDC), and Traffic Light Compliance (TLC), while the weighted metric set $S_{\mathrm{avg}}$ contains Time-to-Collision (TTC), Ego Progress (EP), Lane Keeping (LK), and History Comfort (HC).
-The extended comfort (EC) from~\citet{li2025hydra} is also used as a weighted metric to promote temporally consistent driving. $w_m$ is the aggregation weight for metric $m$.
-Note that human filtering is used in~\citet{cao2025pseudo} for calculating $\mathcal{E}$ but not in our training.
+The extended comfort (EC) from~\citep{li2025hydra} is also used as a weighted metric to promote temporally consistent driving. $w_m$ is the aggregation weight for metric $m$.
+Note that human filtering is used in~\citep{cao2025pseudo} for calculating $\mathcal{E}$ but not in our training.
 For HUGSIM, HD-Score is used for closed-loop evaluation.
-It aggregates Route Completion (RC) with NC, DAC, TTC, HC across an episode of length $T$: where $\tilde{a}$ is the ego-vehicle acceleration and steering angle transformed from a trajectory.
+It aggregates Route Completion (RC) with the sub-metrics NC, DAC, TTC, HC across an episode of length $T$: